alphagov/govuk-rfcs/rfc-117-containerised-runtime.md

 GOV.UK has a significant amount of infrastructure outside of the applications themselves.
 In moving to a container based hosting platform, it’s possible that some existing behaviour may be missed, resulting in bugs.
 ### Risks of not doing this

-GOV.UK reduces it’s options of how to mitigate Trusty reaching the end of support so the only option left is upgrading Ubuntu.
+GOV.UK reduces its options of how to mitigate Trusty reaching the end of support so the only option left is upgrading Ubuntu.
 This is potentially wasted work as once the upgrade is done GOV.UK will want to consider if running VMs is best for GOV.UK.

 GOV.UK will also have to tackle a number of difficult tooling upgrades (Puppet, in particular) if GOV.UK wants to return to a situation where GOV.UK does not use unsupported dependencies.